Types of Degrees Computer Installation/Repair Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Computer Installation and Repair Technology/Technician.
-About 1.7% of those with this major are international students.
+Computer Installation and Repair Technology/Technician appeals to people across the globe.
+About 6.7% of those with this major are international students.

 How Much Do Computer Installation/Repair Majors Make?